 - Use side letters: if you offer an SPV investor special terms e.g. for referring deals or another investor, this is typically done via a side letter.

-- Choose the best SPV platform: invest your time in comparing different SPV-as-a-service platforms, or contact me (polina@calendula.vc) for a free template on questions you should ask every SPV provider.
+- Choose the best SPV management company: invest your time in comparing different SPV-as-a-service platforms, or contact polina@tiva.so to acquire a copy of the SPV platform comparison table.

 - Get creative with the name: choose a unique, memorable name for your SPV, which will be on the cap table.
-I named mine after a flower.
+I named mine after the calendula flower.

 4. Execute Startup Investment & Celebrate

-While SPVs may not lead investment rounds, they undertake the essential formalities.
-Depending on the jurisdiction, this usually involves signing Share Purchasing Agreements (SPA), Shareholder Agreements (SHA) and Articles of Association with the startup.
-Funds are then transferred from the SPV to the startup, and the Syndicate Lead receives a Share Ownership Certificate as a confirmation.
+While SPVs may not lead investment rounds, they go through the same formalities, which varies depending on where the investment target is domiciled.
+Depending on the jurisdiction, this usually involves signing the Share Purchasing Agreements (SPA) and the Shareholder Agreements (SHA).
+Money is then transferred from the SPV to the startup, and the Syndicate Lead receives a Share Ownership Certificate as a confirmation.
 This formalises the SPV’s ownership stake.
 Now you are taking part in the startup's journey.

-- Execute the deal after all SPV funds arrive: only sign the SPA & SHA when all of the committed funds have reached your SPV’s bank account.
-Nothing would delay the funding round more than having to adjust your SPV’s total investment around due to one last minute cancellation and having every investor in the round re-sign all documents.
+- Execute the deal after all SPV funds arrive: only sign the SPA & SHA or convertible loan or SAFE when all of the committed funds have reached your SPV’s bank account.
+Nothing would delay the funding round more than having to adjust your SPV’s total investment around due to one last minute SPV investor cancellation and having every investor in the round re-sign all documents.

 How Do SPV Platforms Facilitate SPV Investments?

-Most SPV platforms support the Syndicate Leads by doing the legal and administrative work required to set up and manage SPVs.
-SPV platforms typically offer standardised one-size fits all documents with some customisation regarding the one-time deal structuring fees that the Syndicate Lead charges investors and the carried interest.
-Additionally, some of these platforms have also built communities of accredited investors, which Syndicate Leads can access to share their deals and additional pool capital.
-In this case, the SPV platform also takes a cut of the carry.
+Most SPV platforms support the Syndicate Leads by doing the administrative work required to set up and manage an SPV.
+These platforms offer standardised (one-size fits all) or customized documents.
+The Syndicate Lead usually charges investors a one-time deal structuring fees and carried interest.
+Additionally, some of these platforms have also built communities of accredited investors, which Syndicate Leads can access to share their deals and pool additional capital.
+In this case, the SPV platform may also take a cut of the carry.

-Please note that SPV platforms tend to change their pricing and therefore the information provided is only actual for the date of the article’s publication.
-If you are an SPV platform and would like us to update pricing information, please contact us at hello@tiva.so.
+Please note that SPV platforms tend to change their pricing and therefore the info provided above is only actual for the date of the article’s last update (15 April 2025).
+Are you are an SPV or VC fund as a service platform and would to be featured in this or future articles?
+Reach out to polina@tiva.so to discuss.

 How Do CRMs Streamline SPVs?